 Last but not least, the editorial team would like to thank its cooperation partners at the College of Education, National Chengchi University and the Institute of Guanxiology Studies, both Taipei (Taiwan), the School of Education at Seattle Pacific University, Seattle (USA), and the Society of Friends and Supporters of Otto-von-Guericke-University Magdeburg (Germany) for their continued support.

 The members of the Editorial Board look forward to further high-quality articles, essays, book reviews and information on research and teaching projects.
 Contributions for the next issue can be registered henceforth.
-The deadline for sending the complete articles is 15 September 2018, with the next issue to be published at the beginning of November 2018.
+The deadline for sending the complete articles is 15 September 2018, with the next issue to be published at the end of November 2018.
 Authors are requested to observe our editorial notes as consistently as possible.
 In addition, the NEWS and other sub-pages of our journal provide further information and examples of our formal requirements, editorial standards, and new decisions.